XRRCA/CreativeCoding/touchdesigner/opencv-background-removal/README.md

 This repository serves as an example of converting OpenCV python code for use in TouchDesigner script TOPs.
 Compare and contrast `opencv-background-removal.py` with the contents of the script TOP to get started with custom OpenCV python code in TouchDesigner.

-For a more complete background removal method, you may want to use [mmhmm](mmhmm.app/download).
+For a more complete background removal method, you may want to use [mmhmm](mmhmm.app/download) or the [nvbackground TOP](https://docs.derivative.ca/Nvidia_Background_TOP) for Windows.

 [Download this example](https://github.com/XRRCA/CreativeCoding/raw/main/touchdesigner/opencv-background-removal/opencv-background-removal.toe) | [Download all examples as `.zip`](https://github.com/XRRCA/CreativeCoding/archive/refs/heads/main.zip)